Bulk Simulation

 Starting the Simulation

-The disorder instance can be used to determine the number of parallel simulations that will be conducted.
+Given the stack and parameters, it is common to perform many independent calculations.
+So-called trajectories (or disorder instances) are used to build statistics, via random initial conditions.
 Bumblebee will automatically collect sample data from each simulation and include this data in the device statistics.

-We will select 2 simulation boxes in order to illustrate this process (without using too many resources).
-To obtain better statistics, you can increase the number of boxes here, or the simulation time in the parameter set.
+By setting the First/Last trajectory to 1/2 we select only 2 trajectories in order to illustrate this process (without using too many resources).
+To obtain better statistics, you can increase the number of trajectories here, or the simulation time in the parameter set.
 Note however, that this will also increase the computational cost of the simulation.

 Monitoring the Simulation